-The Longshore and Harbor Workers’ Compensation Act (LHWCA) is a Federal law that provides benefits to longshoremen, harbor workers, shipyard employees and other non-seaman marine workers who are hurt, crippled, or develop work-related illnesses while at work on navigable waters or adjoining facilities in the U.S. Workers protected by LHWCA are eligible to receive compensation to pay medical costs, recovery from injuries or illness, and lost wages.
+The Longshore and Harbor Workers’ Compensation Act (LHWCA) is a Federal law that provides benefits to longshoremen, harbor workers, shipyard employees, and other non-seaman marine workers who are hurt, crippled, or develop work-related illnesses while at work on navigable waters or adjoining facilities in the U.S. Workers protected by LHWCA are eligible to receive compensation to pay medical costs, recovery from injuries or illness, and lost wages.
 In general, the LHWCA protects maritime workers who are not covered by the Jones Act.

 The United States Department of Labor’s Office of Workers’ Compensation Programs (OWCP) manages the LHWCA through its Division of Longshore Workers’ Compensation.
 Presently, around 500,000 disabled or injured maritime workers are covered by LHWCA.
 This includes Outer Continental Shelf employees and contractors hired by the U.S. government to work overseas.

-What are the Basic Benefits Under LHWCA?
+What are the Basic Benefits Of LHWCA?

 Any employee covered under LHWCA is entitled to temporary benefits while undergoing medical treatment for job-related injuries.
 These benefits typically equal two-thirds of an individual’s average weekly pay.
 LHWCA-approved medical expenses include doctor visits, surgery, prescription medicines, crutches, nursing assistance, prostheses, hearing aids, and other services or devices necessary for recovery.
 Once the treatment is complete, LHWCA can either provide compensation for injured body parts or two-thirds of their lost wage earning capacity.
 If a maritime worker dies as a result of the injury, survivors’ benefits are available.